-Provision provides bare-metal provisioning of Microsoft Windows to on-premises and Internet-connected devices.
+Provision provides bare-metal provisioning of Microsoft Windows or Linux to on-premises and internet-connected devices.
 It also enables re-imaging outdated or broken devices.

 An OS bundle includes all of the files and settings that an operating system deployment requires.
 You can create an OS bundle for each Windows version, or for unique configurations that you can use for location, hardware, or business processes.

-For more information, see Configure an OS bundle.
+For more information, see Preparing OS bundle content.